10 Ways All of These Shortages and Price Hikes Are Saving Me Money

 10. Suck it Up, Buttercup

-Some might say all this hard saving sounds impossible, while others may bristle at the idea of dropping their living standards.
+Some might say all this hard saving sounds impossible, while others may bristle at dropping their living standards.
 However, life can be great if you don’t let the stigma of frugal living get to you.
+By the way, there should be no stigma for managing your money effectively.

-So, when the economy is on a slippery slope, we must remember that not everything is defeated.
+So, when the economy is slippery, we must remember that not everything is defeated.
 When life gives you lemons, remember life probably won’t give you lemons.
 Grow your own instead!

 This article originally appeared on The Cents of Money.